chrislewisdev/CEngine/README.txt

 CEngine is a C++ 2D Game Engine being written by Chris Lewis.

-It's in early stages (read: not yet properly usable) and isn't *specifically* designed for anyone in particular apart from myself.
+It's in early stages, but the core sections of the engine are in place, which makes it suitable for small projects, especially game prototypes.
+Although I've tried to keep the code as accessible and well-documented as I can, it isn't *specifically* designed for anyone in particular apart from myself.
 I've been making small/basic/unfinished games in C++ for a couple years now and this engine is basically being designed to meet my own needs, so that I'm not stuck rewriting an engine for every game I make and also because I think it's fun.

 The current goals of the engine are outlined in EngineFeatures.txt which is basically a dump for any plans I have so far for the project.
 It summarises about everything I think is important for the project so far.